Miriam O'Callaghan

-Miriam O'Callaghan (born 1959 or 1960) is an Irish television current affairs presenter with RTÉ.
+Miriam O'Callaghan (born 6 January 1960) is an Irish television and radio presenter with RTÉ.

 O'Callaghan has presented Prime Time since 1996, and her own summer talk show, Saturday Night with Miriam, from 2005 onwards.
 In the summer of 2009, she began a radio show, Miriam Meets..., since replaced by live show Sunday with Miriam.
 She is also the first woman to present a full episode of The Late Late Show.

 Early life

 O'Callaghan received her Bachelor of Civil Law in 1979 and a Diploma in European Law in 1981.

 Her brother, politician Jim O'Callaghan is a Fianna Fáil TD and since 24 January 2025 has served as Minister for Justice, Home Affairs and Migration.
 Her sister, Anne, had cancer and died aged 33.

 Career

 O'Callaghan worked for British national broadcaster the BBC before returning to Ireland after being headhunted by RTÉ in 1993 to present Marketplace, an economics and business programme.
 She worked on the first series of ITV's Tonight with Sir Trevor McDonald until 1999.
 Since 1996, RTÉ secured her services exclusively as the presenter of Prime Time.